-- 1. That individual pay levels for executive Directors should generally be in line with levels of pay for executives in similar companies with similar performance achievement and responsibilities. - 2.
+- That individual pay levels for executive Directors should generally be in line with levels of pay for executives in similar companies with similar performance achievement and responsibilities. - 2.
 That share option and bonus schemes should be set at a level that provides sufficient incentive to the executive to produce results that will reflect and exceed the Board's expectations, and be appropriately balanced alongside fixed-level and more immediate remuneration. - 3.
 That total pay and long-term remuneration will be sufficient to retain executives who perform. - 4.
 That aggregate pay for all executive Directors is reasonable in light of the Company's size and performance and is compatible with the Company's risk policies and systems. - 5.
-Information of the Company's policy regarding the setting of Directors' remuneration together with the remuneration of Directors is set out in the Directors' Remuneration Report on pages 20 to 21.
-The Company's remuneration policy as recommended by the Remuneration Committee was approved at the Annual General Meeting of the Company in September 2014.
+Information of the Company's policy regarding the setting of Directors' remuneration together with the remuneration of Directors is set out in the Directors' Remuneration Report on pages 22 to 24.
+The Company's remuneration policy as recommended by the Remuneration Committee was approved at the Annual General Meeting of the Company in October 2017.
 The remuneration policy is more fully explained below in the Directors' Remuneration Report. - 6.
-No external remuneration advisers were engaged during the year.
+The Company engaged external remuneration advisers (KPMG in Tel Aviv and London) during the year, to provide the Remuneration Committee with guidance in preparing an updated remuneration policy for the Company, which was presented to the shareholders at the annual general meeting in October 2017 and approved by shareholders.